Euklidex/Hide-facebook-news/README.md

-# KillNewsFeed
+# Hide fb news
-A Chrome extension that completely eliminates Facebook's News Feed.
-For more information, see http://killnewsfeed.com.
+A Chrome extension that hide facebook news.
+And a bonus of changed bar color and shortcut.